stephenberry/argz/README.md

 **That is all!**

-> Note that we don't have to cast out (.e.g. `.as<double>`) from our argument parser because it reads directly into the variables passed in as options!
+> Note that we don't have to cast out (.e.g. `.as<int>`) from our argument parser because it reads directly into the variables passed in as options!

 ### Printing Help